Table of Contents

 Although many conditions such as carcinomatosis, pancreatic ascites, hemorrhage into the ascitic fluid and tuberculous peritonitis may result in high polymorphonuclear cell count without the presence of bacteria, it is important to note that physicians are suggested to start antibiotic treatment nonetheless.
 If the count is fluctuating instead of decreasing even after antibiotic treatment, and when diagnoses other than bacterial peritonitis are established, the regimen may be discontinued 48 hours after.

 Gram staining has not been found to be helpful in narrowing down the type of antibiotic to be used in spontaneous bacterial peritonitis.
-However, if it does indicate a secondary bacterial peritonitis, other antibiotics that cover anaerobes are added to the regimen.
+However, if it does indicate secondary bacterial peritonitis, other antibiotics that cover anaerobes are added to the regimen.

-The antibiotics that are commonly used for patients with bacterial peritonitis include cefotaxime, ampicillin, tobramycin, ofloxacin, ciprofloxacin piperacillin/tazobactam, ceftriaxone and amoxicillin-clavulanic acid.
+The antibiotics that are commonly used for patients with bacterial peritonitis include cefotaxime, ampicillin, tobramycin, ofloxacin, ciprofloxacin piperacillin/tazobactam, ceftriaxone, and amoxicillin-clavulanic acid.

 Treatment with a carbapenem is appropriate if a nosocomially acquired PBP is suspected until culture results become available.

 Once the culture results are available, the antibiotic regimen should be adjusted accordingly.
 Treatment of the infection usually lasts 10 to 14 days.
 However, studies have shown that even after the first dose of cefotaxime, the peritoneal fluid culture already becomes negative.
 For typical presentations, a follow-up paracentesis is usually not needed once the patient responds to the treatment.